 Deep cleanings target calculus and plaque below the gum line, which is usually found in areas where bone loss has occurred.
 A deep cleaning targets the areas that are difficult to reach with normal oral care methods.
 Most patients receive standard cleanings after a deep cleaning has been performed.

 Standard dental cleanings are typically done in one visit and do not require anesthesia.
 However, deep cleanings often require sedation and may be done in multiple visits.
 Many patients choose to have their checkups and cleanings done in one visit.
-If your dental checkup uncovers cavities or other issues, your dentist will recommend that you schedule a follow-up appointment.
+If the dental checkup uncovers cavities or other issues, the dentist will recommend that one schedule a follow-up appointment.

 Why are Regular Cleanings So Crucial?

 Flossing and brushing will keep the gums and teeth healthy, but they’re not always enough.
 Professional cleanings eliminate the plaque that builds up as bacteria multiply between and around the teeth.
 As the buildup becomes stickier and thicker, it becomes resistant to ordinary removal methods, and cavities, inflammation, and other issues may result.
 In advanced cases, periodontal disease, bone loss, and tooth loss can occur.

 Regular dental cleanings will reduce the size of bacterial colonies at and below the gum line, where a toothbrush can’t reach.
 Frequent teeth cleanings protect sensitive gum tissues from inflammation and other problems, and they’re a vital part of a good dental care routine.

 Avoid Serious Issues With Routine Dental Cleanings

 Dental cleanings play an essential role in the healing of cavities and tooth decay.
 Only a professional cleaning can remove built-up plaque and prevent the bacterial degradation of tooth enamel.
 Additionally, regular cleanings allow dentists to detect oral health issues early on, when they’re more treatable.